DaisyLiucy/tryGit/readme.txt

 This is a git practice readme text. edit readme file.
-Now i add a line.
+Now i add a line. edit commit practice again.